Bakers dusting round loaves with flour on a production table

 Typical challenges

-Where operational complexity emerges in bakery logistics
+Where operational complexity appears in bakery logistics

-Stores must be supplied on time
+Stores need to be supplied on time

 Reloading and multiple tours per vehicle